Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the rules on remoteness of damage in negligence and how they limit a defendant’s liability.
-In your revision, focus on:
+For SQE1, you are required to understand the rules on remoteness of damage in negligence and how they limit a defendant’s liability, with a focus on the following syllabus points:

 - the test of reasonable foreseeability for remoteness of damage